Exscientia/molflux/docs/source/pages/modelzoo/uncertainty.md

     while their spread indicates how uncertain the model is about this input.
   4) `calibrate_uncertainty(data, **kwargs)` - calibrates the uncertainty of this model to an external/validation dataset

-You can check whether a model implements any of these methods by using the appropriate `supports_x()` utility function:
+You can check whether a model implements any of these methods by using the appropriate `supports_*` utility function:

 ```{code-cell} ipython3
 from molflux.modelzoo import load_model, supports_prediction_interval